JustCunn/uscalt-django/README.md

-# This is an example django project to test our library.
-The library can be found at https://github.com/JustCunn/uscalt-drf
+# This is "Uscalt's" backend.

+backend/accounts holds all the User logic. backend/rooms handles the rest of the logic.